Welcome to Miss Cragg’s class page.

 Here you can see what happened to the bread over the course of 11 days!

-Following this, we had a great discussion (linked to Science and PSHE) on the importance of keeping yourself clean/ personal hygiene in order to stay healthy!
+Following this, we had a great discussion (linked to Science and PSHE) on the importance of keeping yourself clean and ensuring good personal hygiene in order to stay healthy!

 The children have been showing Miss Stubbs and I what excellent team players they are after we began to apply the skills they have learned to hockey and football matches.
 We have been focusing on competition in our PE lessons and thinking strategically in order to beat the opposing team.
-The children developed their skills even further by coaching one another to improve even further.
+The children developed their skills even further by coaching one another to improve their skills.

-What an exciting lesson we had today!
-Today, we began our project all about the Egyptians.
-The children imagined they were archaeologists when they discovered Tutankhamen’s tomb.
+What an exciting lesson we had today when we began our project about the Ancient Egyptians.
+The children imagined they were archaeologists when they discovered Tutankhamun’s tomb.
 After exploring the tomb, the children thought about what artefacts they saw and why they were there.
 Following this lesson, the children wrote some excellent newspaper reports about Howard Carter’s discovery of Tutankhamun’s tomb.

 PE – Football and Hockey